oracle/weblogic-toolkit-ui/documentation/1.5/content/_index.md

 a Linux container image to use to run the domain, and setting up and deploying the software and configuration necessary to deploy and access the domain in your Kubernetes cluster.

+Be sure to check out the [Quick Start]({{< relref "/setup/quickstart/_index.md" >}}) guide for a tutorial, which will step you through WebLogic Kubernetes Toolkit UI (WKTUI) functionality and familiarize you with its capabilities.

 ### Current release

 WebLogic Kubernetes Toolkit UI version and release information can be found [here](https://github.com/oracle/weblogic-toolkit-ui/releases).